Quick Answers: PFIC Streamlined Filing and Late Form 8621

 | Missing Line 16a Statement | Unverifiable math. | Incomplete — audit risk. |

-- Compute the Full §1291 History: Calculate from the exact acquisition date.
-Apply §6621 daily compounding and generate the mandatory Line 16a statement.
+Reconstruct transactions, distributions, and sales in USD and CAD/local currency.
+Compute the full §1291 history from the exact acquisition date.
+Apply §6621 daily compounding interest and prepare supporting Line 16a statements where required.

-- Submit: Apply the required red-ink Streamlined heading at the top of each return and mail the package.
+Complete and sign the non-willful certification statement (Form 14653 for SFOP or Form 14654 for SDOP).
+Apply the required red-ink Streamlined heading at the top of each return and mail the package to the IRS.

 - 🔗 IRS — SFOP (Streamlined Foreign): irs.gov — SFOP